Who's Running the Show in Your Arguments?

 Am I safe with you as I am?

-When we're scared, our adult prefrontal cortex goes offline and our young (reptilian) brain takes over.
+When we're scared, our adult prefrontal cortex automatically goes offline and our young (reptilian) brain takes over.
+We let our young scared parts rule our arguments and drive the bus.
 We fight or flee from threat.

-The teenager pushes away to reassert independence.
+The child pushes away to reassert independence.

 The adult vulnerably shares what's happening inside, speaks their needs and moves towards their partner.